SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

-Methods such as \textbf{Koala OM1} and \textbf{Koala Manual} exhibited the lowest performance metrics.
-Koala OM1 achieved a DICE of 0.546 ± 0.064 and a JACRD of 0.376 ± 0.061, significantly underperforming compared to the baselines and other methods.
-The high bAHD of 8.728 ± 6.924 for \textbf{Koala OM1} indicates substantial boundary inaccuracies.
-Similarly, \textbf{Koala Manual} reported a DICE of 0.653 ± 0.045 and a bAHD of 3.285 ± 1.517, failing to meet the performance levels of the baseline methods.
+\koalaOne[0] and \koalaMan[0] yielded the lowest scores of the evaluated methods. \koalaOne[0] achieved a Dice of 0.546 ± 0.064 and a Jaccard of 0.376 ± 0.061, considerably below the baselines and the other methods.
+The high bAVD of 8.728 ± 6.924 for \koalaOne[0] points to substantial boundary inaccuracies.
+Similarly, \koalaMan[0] reported a Dice of 0.653 ± 0.045 and a bAVD of 3.285 ± 1.517, below the performance of the baseline methods.

-The \textbf{ADAR\_LAB TriUNet} method demonstrated the highest performance among all evaluated techniques.
-Specifically, it achieved a DICE of 0.838 ± 0.066 and a JACRD of 0.722 ± 0.096, outperforming the baselines and other methods in these metrics.
-The VOLSMTY for this method was also high at 0.959 ± 0.014, indicating a strong agreement with the ground truth volumes.
-Furthermore, it exhibited a low bAHD of 0.314 ± 0.224, reflecting accurate boundary delineation.
+The \ADARTriUNet[0] method demonstrated the highest performance among all the evaluated techniques.
+Specifically, it achieved a Dice of 0.838 ± 0.066 and a Jaccard of 0.722 ± 0.096, outperforming the baselines and other methods on these overlap metrics.
+The VolSim for this method was also high at 0.959 ± 0.014, indicating strong agreement with the ground truth volumes.
+It further exhibited a low bAVD of 0.314 ± 0.224, reflecting accurate boundary delineation.

-Similarly, the \textbf{LSGroup} method showed competitive performance, with a DICE of 0.837 ± 0.075 and a JACRD of 0.720 ± 0.110.
-Its volume similarity was the highest among all methods at 0.968 ± 0.047, and it achieved the lowest bAHD of 0.309 ± 0.168.
-These results suggest that \textbf{LSGroup} is highly effective in both volumetric accuracy and boundary precision.
+Similarly, the \lsgroup[0] method showed competitive performance, with a Dice of 0.837 ± 0.075 and a Jaccard of 0.720 ± 0.110.
+Its volumetric similarity was the highest among all methods at 0.968 ± 0.047, and it achieved the lowest bAVD of 0.309 ± 0.168.
+These results suggest that \lsgroup[0] is highly effective in both volumetric accuracy and boundary precision.

 The mutual information metric remained relatively consistent across most methods, with values clustering around 0.060 ± 0.003.
-The baselines and top-performing methods shared similar MUTINF scores, suggesting that this metric was less discriminative among the evaluated techniques.
+The baselines and the top-performing methods shared similar MI scores, suggesting that this metric was less discriminative among the evaluated techniques.

-In summary of the results on the open dataset, \textbf{ADAR\_LAB TriUNet} and \textbf{LSGroup}, consistently outperformed the baseline methods across multiple metrics.
+In light of all metrics and the limited discriminative power of mutual information, \ADARTriUNet[0] and \lsgroup[0] were the best performing algorithms across the board.